andrew-brown-noosphere/voice-forge/README.md

 ## Overview

-VoiceForge analyzes company websites to extract and process content, which can then be used to train language models that generate content matching the company's voice and brand.
+VoiceForge analyzes company websites to extract and process content, which can then be used with Retrieval-Augmented Generation (RAG) to generate content matching the company's voice and brand.
 The system is built with a Python backend and React frontend.

 This project is structured as a full-stack application with the following components: